Xubuntu/wiki.xubuntu.org/Xubuntu-Git-Workflow.md

 ### Linking Series to Git Branches

 This is currently not possible.
-There is not much functionality lost here.
+Series only help to identify which code branches are associated with each version lines.
+Instead, consider pushing each version line as a separate branch in your project.

 ### Translation Imports & Exports